Thursday, April 30, 2009

 Language Processing disorder; How it affects your Child's Future!

-LPD is a manageable disorder wherein the chances of affected kids coping up with the disorder are very high.
-But if kids with this disorder are left undiagnosed, the disorder progresses, thus resulting to the following:
+LPD is a manageable disorder.
+With intervention, the chances of affected kids coping up with the disorder are very high.
+Without it, the disorder progresses, resulting to the following:

-1. Academically Poor Students.
-Children with LPD's are somewhat behind in comparison to children of their age.
-Because language is synonymous to learning and development, the mere fact that the child is delayed in speaking, means the child's development as a whole is somewhat delayed too because learning is somewhat hampered.
+- Academically Poor Students.
+Children with LPD's learning abilities are somewhat behind of their age.
+Because language is synonymous to learning and development, the mere fact that the child is delayed in speaking, means the child's development as a whole is somewhat delayed too.
 (Remember LPD is due to the inability of the child to recognize and distinguish sounds of words.)
-Because of this, coping up in school with their classmates and their lessons is somewhat very hard, if not impossible to kids with LPD's who do not receive therapeutic interventions.
+Coping up in school is somewhat difficult if not impossible to kids with LPD who do not receive therapeutic interventions.

-3. Learning Disabilities.
-Because learning is slow and somewhat hampered among children with LPD, cognitive skills hence tend to develop slower too.
-Thus resulting to slower learning skills development, and if left unintervened, it results to learning disabilities.
+- Learning Disabilities.
+Because learning is slow and somewhat hampered among children with LPD, cognitive skills tend to develop slower which leads to learning disabilities.

 LPD is a serious matter.
 If you suspect your child has it, see a neuropediatrician now!